Expectations & Reminders

-- any notes, drafts, or outlines you have produced, or any ideas you have, even if you’ve written nothing,
+- any notes, drafts, or outlines you have produced, or any ideas you have;

-- a positive attitude and outlook (you need to participate).
+- and a positive attitude and outlook (you need to participate).

 The more prepared you are, the better your consultation will be!

-Consultants can and will address any questions you may have, but if you don’t have a plan for the tutorial, they will tend to:
+Consultants can and will address any questions you may have, but if you do not have a plan for the tutorial, they will tend to:

-- check for trends of errors (3 or more) in your Lower Order / Local Concerns and
+- check for trends of errors (3 or more) in your Lower Order / Local Concerns;

-- check your citation style (especially MLA, APA, or Chicago)
+- and check your citation style (especially MLA, APA, or Chicago).

 Summer I & II